 Just looking at the cost of living doesn't tell you how easy it is to live in the city.
 Many factors, such as pollution or crime, don't necessarily create an immediate expense.
 They could make the city harder to enjoy.
-The EIU also provides a Global Liveability Report.
+The EIU also provides a Global Liveability Index.

 - Expatistan - Quick comparison between cities.
 Data is submitted by visitors so the prices could be suspect.

 - Numbeo - Also a volunteer data-source.
 Provides more info on quality of life.
 Must register to use.

 - U.S. State Department - Provides a quick calculator for per diem rates in cities throughout the world.
 Gives you a good comparison of relative costs in dollars.

 Mercer 2018 Cost of Living Rankings provides information on the cost of living around the world.
 According to the site, these are the top 10 most expensive cities in the world for expatriates.
 The most expensive city is listed first.

 - Hong Kong, HKSAR

 - N'Djamena, Chad

 - Beijing, China

 - Bern, Switzerland